 On September 1, 1982, TRWD entered into a revised water supply contract ("Amendatory Contract") with the City, and the cities of Fort Worth, Mansfield and TRA.
 The revised contract will continue in effect until all bonds of TRWD relating to TRWD's System have been paid, and thereafter during the useful life of TRWD's System.
 Under the Amendatory Contract, the City is required to purchase all of its raw water needs from TRWD.
 TRWD is obligated to meet the City's needs by developing additional water supply sources, subject to force majeure, the ability of TRWD to obtain suitable financing and a determination of feasibility.
 If TRWD is unable to supply all of the City's raw water requirements or if it should become apparent that TRWD will become unable to supply such requirements, the Amendatory Contract provides a procedure by which the City would be permitted to develop or obtain a supplemental water supply to meet its needs.
 The City is depending upon TRWD to meet its full raw water needs under the Amendatory Contract and, at present, the City has no assurance of the availability of a supplemental water supply if TRWD should fail to meet such needs.
-TRWD's current sources as well as additional supplies that are actively under development are projected to provide an adequate water supply through 2030.
+TRWD's current sources as well as additional supplies that are actively under development are projected to provide an adequate water supply through 2040.

 TRWD's most recent system enhancements include completion of the Eagle Mountain Pipeline and George W. Shannon Wetlands at Richland-Chambers Reservoir.
+Additional Phase I & II of the Integrated Pipeline Project will be completed in 2021.